Acquiring Diamond Doves

 These doves feed on seeds, primarily from grasses.
 They may also eat some ants.
 They feed on the ground in pairs or small groups, to winter flocks.
 They always need to be near drinking water.

-The diamond dove is native to the dry central deserts northern and central Australia.
-Periodically it moves out to the southern and eastern coasts, perhaps when there are particularly dry periods in the center.
+The diamond dove is native to the dry central deserts of northern and central Australia.
+Periodically it moves out to the southern and eastern coasts, perhaps when there are particularly dry periods in the center or when favorable conditions result in increase population levels in the deserts.
 It prefers open terrain and sometimes but sometimes can be seen around developed areas such as parks or gardens.
 It's habitat is usually close to watercourses.

 The male diamond dove usually begins the mating sequence by finding a nesting site and then repeatedly call (advertising call) for a female to join him and start building a nest.
 If he can persuade the female that he has an adequate nesting site then he will start carrying twigs and straw to the site while she arranges the material in a way that will withstand the weight of the parents and the babies Nests are fragile affairs often made up of interwoven gasses and/or twigs.